svdo/unfolded.dev/content/md/posts/2020-07-21-using-git-more-effectively.md

 Committing frequently also means that I make separate commits when reasonably possible.
 For example, as I'm writing this blog post, I'm making a few changes to the CSS style sheet.
 I could commit those as part of the blog post, or as a separate commit.
 Instead, I chose to create [three][commit1]&#32;[separate][commit2]&#32;[commits][commit3] because each makes sense on its own, without the other two.
 This way I can later revert any of the three changes by simply reverting the corresponding commit.
 Of course some people find this rather extreme[^xp], and that's fine.
 YMMV.

 ### Rewrite

 And like any good story, also this one needs to be polished and rewritten to be as good as it can be.
 I do that all the time.
 When I'm working on a feature, I may for example have ten commits that form a logical whole.
-But I notice that there was a change that should have been part of one of those commits, but I overlooked it at that time.
-So I make a new commit with that single thing that I forgot, I move that new "fixup" commit to the commit where it belongs, and I combine it with that one.
+Then I notice that there was a change that should have been part of one of those commits, but I overlooked it at that time.
+So I make a new commit with that single thing that I forgot, I move that new "fixup" commit to the commit where it belongs, and I combine the two.
 I look at the commit messages and edit them if needed.
 I reorder commits.
 And then, when I'm satisfied, only then I push my commits to the remote, so that others will only see the polished version of my story.
 Obviously having a great git client tremendously helps with this.
 I can't